- First Name

 - Website URL

-- Visual culture, material culture, advertising, trademarks, trademark law, business history, cultural history, nineteenth century, citizenship, public history
+- Visual culture, material culture, advertising, trademarks, fraud, business history, cultural history, Early America, citizenship, public history

 - Media Contact